-The best way to prevent polycystic kidney disease in cats is to practice selective breeding.
-Screening Persians and other at-risk breeds for the presence of PKD1 should be done prior to breeding, and any cats that test positive for this gene should not be bred.
+The only way to prevent polycystic kidney disease is to ensure that cats with the PKD gene are not bred.
+Screening Persians and other high-risk breeds for the presence of PKD1 must be done prior to breeding, and any cats that test positive for the gene must not be bred.

 Symptoms can usually be managed effectively until chronic renal failure occurs, at which point your cat will become terminal.
 Secondary infections, such as sepsis, may also lead to death.

 How do I know if my Persian kitten has polycystic kidney disease?

 The best way to diagnose PKD in kittens, before symptoms occur, is with genetic testing and an ultrasound.
 Even though cats usually won't display PKD symptoms until around seven years old, they are born with cysts if they have the disease.

 Is PKD treatable?

 PKD can be managed with palliative care but it cannot be cured.
 Your vet can prescribe medications to reduce pain and discomfort, but the disease will eventually become terminal.

 What causes PKD?